-Not surprisingly, the American Society of Transplantation and the American Association for the Study of Liver Diseases (AASLD) recommends COVID-19 vaccination for all transplant recipients.
+Not surprisingly, the American Society of Transplantation and the American Association for the Study of Liver Diseases (AASLD) recommend COVID-19 vaccination for all transplant recipients.

 Other vaccine recommendations

-Before COVID-19, the shingles vaccine was the talk of the town for many years.
-Many liver transplant recipients 50 and older, who are at higher risk of developing shingles, asked about it.
-But initially, most transplant centers recommended against it because the old version of the vaccine contained live virus, which the AASLD advises against.
+Many liver transplant recipients 50 and older, who are at higher risk of developing shingles, routinely asked about the zoster vaccine.
+Initially, most transplant centers recommended against it because the old version of the vaccine contained live virus, which the AASLD advises against.
 There was also concern that the adjuvant in the vaccine could increase the risk of rejection.
 Studies published in 2018 and 2019 after the introduction of the new inactivated shingles vaccine gave clinicians confidence in recommending it once patients are on a stable dose of immunosuppression.

-In addition to the zoster vaccine, vaccines that are recommended for liver patients before transplantation include influenza, pneumococcus, hepatitis A and B, and DTaP, as well as HPV, especially among younger women.
-The two major vaccines recommended post transplant are a yearly influenza vaccine and the pneumococcal vaccine repeated every three to five years.
+Other recommended vaccines for liver patients before transplantation include influenza, pneumococcus, hepatitis A and B, and DTaP, as well as HPV, especially among younger women.
+The two major vaccines recommended after transplant are a yearly influenza vaccine and the pneumococcal vaccine repeated every three to five years.

 Immunosuppression is a critical part of post-transplant care.
 However, like many other medications, immunosuppressive drugs can come with unwanted side effects that create their own set of medical issues.
 Physicians taking care of liver transplant recipients must be aware of the possible side effects, all of which require regular screening, monitoring and, often, treatment.